grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         It’s a happy population living peacefully in your village.
 You tell yourself that the world is big, and that sometimes, a little change of landscape can be beneficial.
 You decide to offer the mayor to build a vacation spot.
 The mayor begins to laugh, at first.
 "Why would we want to leave the city and then come back?".
+        <br /><br />
         Indeed, it is a new concept for the population.
 You explain to him that the interest is to be able to benefit from nature, to see or be entertained differently, during one time.
 You also explain to him that it is an effective way for the inhabitants to be a little happier and to rest from their work from time to time, which ends up convincing him.
+        <br /><br />
-He then gives you carte blanche to build this vacation spot, but gives you a constraint, that of having an efficient means of transport to get there.
+        He then gives you
+        carte blanche to build this vacation spot, but gives you a constraint, that of having an efficient means of transport to get there.
 That means one more station as the inhabitants won’t accept to go through hell.
     </blockquote>